 Some of your income might not be subject to withholding.
 Traditional 401(k) contributions are subtracted first before withholding is calculated, as are some health insurance and group life insurance premiums paid by your employer.
 Dependent care reimbursement accounts and adoption assistance aren't typically considered taxable income, either.

 The Medicare Tax

-Adjusting your withholding only affects federal and state income tax withholding, not Social Security and Medicare withholdings because these taxes are applied at a flat rate for all taxpayers.
+Adjusting your withholding only affects federal and state income tax withholding, not Social Security and Medicare withholding, because these taxes are applied at a flat rate for all taxpayers.
 Medicare and Social Security taxes are collectively referred to as "FICA" taxes.

 The Medicare tax is a flat tax on all compensation income, which is located in box 5 of your W-2.
 The rate was 2.9% as of 2020, and remains such into 2022.
 Half of the Medicare tax, or 1.45%, is paid by the employer.
 The other 1.45% is paid by the employee.
 Self-employed individuals are responsible for the full tax of 2.9%.
 Medicare tax is also deducted from an employee's total compensation as payroll withholding each pay period.

 The Social Security Tax